osgi/osgi.enroute.site/_FAQ/500-gogo.md

 	$
 {: .shell }

 However, Gogo would not be Gogo if we could not do this a little more exciting.
-Lets be original and add the name of the local host.
+Let's be original and add the name of the local host.
 For that, we need to add the InetAddress static methods to our command set.

 	g! addcommand inet ((bundle 0) loadclass java.net.InetAddress) g!  prompt = { echo ((localhost) hostname) "$ " }